 Consumer loses their device.
-Confidential information is handled by the app, and there is risk of information disclosure ( 3.4 encryption of data, automatic timeout/logoff)
+Confidential information is handled by the app, and there is risk of information disclosure (encryption of data, automatic timeout/logoff)

-The device can be lost or damaged, impeding the consumer’s use of the app, thereby impacting their care, even if privacy is protected. ( backup of data, ability to restore to new device)
+The device can be lost or damaged, impeding the consumer’s use of the app, thereby impacting their care, even if privacy is protected. (information about backup of data, ability to restore to new device)

-Someone else tries to use consumer’s device either by permission or unintentionally ( automatic timeout/logoff)

 The consumer, for convenience, may turn on “automatic login” (saved credentials, “remember me”), so the app may be accessed without re-authentication. ( don’t offer such a feature if app handles PHI)

 The app is used and left open, where others could see it while the device is unlocked ( automatic timeout/logoff)